IBM/icp4d-telco-monitor-models-with-wml-openscale/README.md

 * Create a new [Watson Machine Learning](https://cloud.ibm.com/catalog/services/machine-learning) instance on IBM Cloud.
 Log in to IBM Cloud or sign up for IBM Cloud if you don't have an account by following the on-screen instructions.

 * Select the location to `Dallas` region and hit create.
+Pls DO NOT create WML to any other location.

   ![](doc/src/gif/createwml.gif)